Hillary Clinton predicts Trump will 'wholesale fire people' after midterms

 "What I worry about, Rachel, is that after this election this president is going to wholesale fire people," Clinton said. " ...
 And if we [Democrats] don’t have one or both houses of Congress in place he will be even more uncontrollable and unaccountable.
 He will fire people in the White House, he will fire people in this administration who he thinks are crossing him, questioning him, undermining him.”

-Clinton, who ran the State Department during part of the Obama administration, said an anonymous opinion piece in The New York Times was "horrifying" and raised the likelihood that Trump might try a purge of staff he suspects of working against him.
+Clinton, who ran the State Department during part of the Obama administration, said an anonymous opinion piece in The New York Times was "horrifying" and raised the likelihood that Trump might try to purge his staff of those he suspects of working against him.

 The writer of the Sept.
 5 op-ed, identified as a senior White House official, said there was a "resistance" inside the Trump administration that at times has worked "to frustrate parts of his agenda and his worst inclinations."